Section I. Registration

 - It is forbidden to photograph and/or record another competitor without his/her authorization made in writing prior to the performance.

-- During the Competition performances, photography and audio/video service is available for a fee, upon written request made to the IMSF Office 1 week in advance.
+- During the Competition performances, photography and audio/video service is available for a fee, upon written request made to the IMFC Office 1 week in advance.

 - During the Competition performances, using personal recording devices is forbidden.

-- Photographers and videographers appointed by the IMSF can photograph and/or record all performances.
+- Photographers and videographers appointed by the IMFC can photograph and/or record all performances.

 - The use of any flash photography or special lighting is forbidden during performances.

 - Recording equipment, including photo cameras must be silent.

 - Personal communication devices, tablets and smart watches must be turned off or in silent mode.